bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Aaron van Wirdum: 00:14:40

 All right.
-So this was the, again, this was the OG Satoshi bug.
+So this was the OG Satoshi bug.
 And This bug was fixed.

 Sjors Provoost: 00:14:47